OK, let us enter controversial territory. Normally, you present your case and then get to the punch line. But to set the

 above 200Hz

 I believe a good case has been made here.
-The advantages of getting the
+The advantages of getting

-Tweeter phase right are numerous, not all mentioned here.
+the Tweeter phase right are numerous.

 All the benefits are only